benjamin421/aionbio/content/about.md

 showEdit: false
 ---
 {{< lead >}}
-Aion's purpose is to uncover novel intervention strategies targeting aging.
+Developing the operating system for the bioelectric code to solve aging.
 {{< /lead >}}

 ## Science